Chile is the world’s top copper-producing country, so it’s no surprise that two of the largest copper mines are located in the country.

 The second of the largest copper mines in the world saw this rise come in part due to higher ore grades and “a strong plant performance,” according to Norton.
 The rise in production was also partially due to the fact that output was previously constrained by major maintenance on two of the three smaller SAG lines at the mine.

 3. Cerro Verde, Peru

-Freeport-McMoRan’s majority owned Cerro Verde mine in Peru takes the third spot on the list with output of 522,000 tonnes of copper last year.
-A large expansion more than doubled production from the previous year, and Cerro Verde and MMG’s (HKG:1208) new Las Bambas mine were the key drivers behind a 40-percent jump in total Peruvian copper mine output in 2016.
+Freeport-McMoRan’s majority owned Cerro Verde mine in Peru remained in the third spot on the list with output of a little over 500,000 tonnes of copper last year.
+This represents a 4-percent decline from the previous year.
+Norton chalks this up to a settling following a large expansion the previous year that more than doubled production in 2016.

 5. Morenci, United States

 While this mine was in second place in 2015, it only produced enough copper last year to become the world’s fifth-place mine.
 Morenci put out just 470,000 tonnes of copper in 2017, which is 6 percent lower than 2016.
 The mine is majority owned by Freeport-McMoRan, while Sumitomo Metal Mining (TSE:5713) holds a 28-percent stake as well.